aminrashidbeigi/aminrashidbeigi.github.io/content/posts/en/making-mistake/index.md

 ### Acceptance Without a Plan

-The second group doesn't shy away from admitting they made a mistake.
+The second group doesn't shy away from admitting their mistake.
 They apologize to those affected and try to move on with as little cost as possible, but they don’t make much effort to fix the problem at its root.
 They don’t blame others, which makes them easier to work with than those in the first category, but they also don’t focus on fully resolving the issue.

 ### Acceptance with a Plan